fbpx

 The Engineering Design Process

 It is widely accepted that around 75% of the cost of a product is designed-in during the concept stage.
 It is also true that the cost of making a design change increases considerably as development advances and is at a peak when the tooling has been put into place, when there is inventory and when regulatory testing has been performed.
-It is therefore vitally important that the right choice is made when choosing the concept.
-In order to select the best possible candidate from potentially many, the design team has to make the right choice.
-At the most basic level this begins with a thorough understanding the customer’s requirements.
+It is therefore vitally important that the right selection is made when choosing the concept and at the most basic level this begins with a thorough understanding of the requirements.

 Design Requirements